IPopovSci/Crypto_deeplearning_study/Readme.md

 * Custom losses and metrics, created to enhance predictive power of networks for financial data
 * Tools to evaluate the predictive power of the model
 * SQL database to store model parameters
+* Flask API to run predictions from a web-browser

 ### Project Status
 This project is not fully completed.